Examples of Dental Clinic Names

 8. Additional Considerations for Creating the Best Dental Practice Name

 - Think about your logo.
 Your brand is more than just the name.
 You will need to create a dental logo that blends well with the name.
-Consider the logos of some top corporate brands – we know them intimately just from the logo.
-A memorable name will lend itself to a memorable logo and that is important if you want to create a memorable brand.
+Consider the logos of some top corporate brands.
+We know them intimately just from the logo.
+A memorable name will lend itself to a memorable logo, and that is important if you want to create a memorable brand.

 - Does it produce an image of what you do?
 People should be able to figure out what you do from your business name.
 Don’t leave any guesswork here.
 Be as clear as you can.

 - It is best to keep it short and memorable.
 Try to capture as much meaning with as few words as possible.
 If the name is more than 3 or 4 words, you may consider abbreviating it.
 You can always use a tagline to further elaborate on your specialties.
-Remember, people always have a lot of things on their minds so you want them to be able to remember your name easily.
+Remember, people always have a lot of things on their minds, so you want them to be able to remember your name easily.

 - Think about sign options.
 Yes, you will be putting up signs, so you need a name and a logo that looks good on the street corner.
 It also needs to go on your business cards, dental practice brochures, and website.
 It is important to think about how the name you choose will look.
 How will you create a clear and concise image centered on your business name?